Key points to remember

 When your child is admitted to hospital, staff will:

-• Doctors order your child’s medicines, nursing staff make sure that medicines are given according to the doctors instructions, pharmacists check medicine orders and supply medicines
+Doctors will order your child’s medicines, and nursing staff will make sure these medicines are given according to the doctors’ instructions.
+Pharmacists check medicine orders and supply medicines.

 Your responsibilities

-Why can’t I give my child’s medications in hospital like I do at home?
+Why am I not allowed to give my child medicine in hospital like I do at home?

 My child usually has their medicines administered at certain times at home and I would like this to continue in hospital

-Developed by The Royal Children's Hospital Medication Safety Committee.
+Developed by The Royal Children's Hospital Pharmacy department.
 We acknowledge the input of RCH consumers and carers.